tds333/simver/SimpleVersioning.rst

 Simple Versioning
 =================

+This is version 1.1 of the specification.

-the idea is based on Semantic Versioning 2.0.0 but simpler and more flexible.
+The idea is based on Semantic Versioning but simpler and more flexible.

 Summary
 -------

+The normal version scheme for a release is:
-Given a version number MAJOR.MINOR.PATCH(.BUILD), increment the:
+Given a version number MAJOR.MINOR.PATCH, increment the:

 1. MAJOR version when you make incompatible API changes,
 2. MINOR version when you add functionality in a backwards-compatible manner, and
 3. PATCH version when you make backwards-compatible bug fixes.

-ans use
+Additionally there are two build numbers.

-4. BUILD number when you need it.
+4. BUILD number
+5. ADDBUILD number (additional build number)

+A pre-release or development release is indicated by having at least one number of a version part set to zero.

-The additional build number can be used for pre-release and extended versions if needed.
+The additional build numbers can be used for pre-release, development and extended versions if needed.

-Also simpler formats without a PATCH or MINOR version are allowed.
+Also simpler formats without a PATCH or BUILD numbers are allowed.
-Release version examples: 22, 1.14, 1.25.1, 1.2.2.1
+Release version examples: 1.14, 1.25.1, 1.2.2.1, 1.2.2.1.2
-Pre-release version examples: 0.1, 1.0.1, 1.1.0.1
+Pre-release version examples: 0.1, 1.0.1, 1.1.0.1, 1.2.3.0.1
 Development version indicator examples: 1.0, 1.1.0, 1.2.2.0
 (Is also a pre-release but the preferred way is to use it only as an in development indicator.)

+Date based release numbers as 2017.1 or 17.1 are also valid.

+Simple rules:
+- A version string has minimum one dot and up to four (1-4 ".")
+- Only numbers, numbers are equal or greater than zero (n >= 0)
+- Pre-releases are indicated by having at least one zero number. (n == 0)
+- Comparison is done by splitting the version string in a tuple of numbers and comparing the tuples.

 Introduction